Security - Settings

 How it works

-- Adds SuppressIldasmAttribute to assembly metadata
+- Adds the SuppressIldasmAttribute to assembly metadata.

-- Tells .NET framework tools to refuse disassembly requests
+- Tells .NET framework tools to refuse disassembly requests.

-- Blocks ILDASM (IL Disassembler) and similar Microsoft debugging tools
+- Blocks ILDASM (IL Disassembler) and similar Microsoft debugging tools.

-- Works at the .NET runtime level to prevent tool access
+- Works at the .NET runtime level to prevent tool access.

-- Provides immediate protection against common reverse engineering utilities
+- Provides immediate protection against common reverse engineering utilities.

 What build code is affected